Duluth lynchings

-On June 15, 1920, three African-American circus workers, Elias Clayton, Elmer Jackson, and Isaac McGhie, suspects in an assault case, were taken from the jail and lynched by a white mob of thousands in Duluth, Minnesota.
-Rumors had circulated that six African Americans had raped and robbed a nineteen-year-old white woman.
-A physician who examined her found no physical evidence of rape.
+On June 15, 1920, three African-American circus workers, Elias Clayton, Elmer Jackson, and Isaac McGhie, suspects in an assault case, were taken from the jail and lynched by a White mob of thousands in Duluth, Minnesota.
+Rumors had circulated that six Black men had raped and robbed a nineteen-year-old White woman.

-The 1920 lynchings are the only known instance of lynching of African-Americans in Minnesota.
-Twenty other lynchings were recorded in Minnesota, and included mainly Native Americans and Whites.
+The 1920 lynchings are the only known widely recorded lynching of African-Americans in Minnesota.
+Twenty other lynchings were recorded in Minnesota, whose victims included mainly Native Americans and Whites.
 Three men were convicted of rioting, but none served more than fifteen months.
 No one was ever prosecuted for the murders.

 The state of Minnesota passed anti-lynching legislation in April 1921, and lynchings have not been recorded in Minnesota since.
 In 2003, the city of Duluth erected a memorial to the lynched men.
-In 2020, Max Mason, who was convicted in court after the lynchings, was granted the first posthumous pardon in the history of the state.
+In 2020, a circus co-worker of the three murdered men, Max Mason, who had been convicted of rape after the lynchings, was granted the first posthumous pardon in the history of the state.

 Background

 The industrial city of Duluth had been growing rapidly in the early 20th century, attracting many European immigrants.
 By 1920 one third of its population of 100,000 was foreign-born, with immigrants from Scandinavia, Germany, Poland, Italy, Austria-Hungary, and the Russian Empire.
 Many of the immigrants lived in West Duluth, a working-class section of the city.
-The African-American community in the city was small, with a total population of 495, but a number had been hired by US Steel, the major employer in the area.
+The African-American community in the city was small, with a total population of 495, but a number had been hired by U.S. Steel, the major employer in the area.

 In September 1918, a Finnish immigrant named Olli Kinkkonen was lynched in Duluth, allegedly for dodging military service in World War I, which the United States had recently entered.
 Kinkkonen was found dead, tarred and feathered, and hanging from a tree in Lester Park.
 Authorities did not pursue murder charges; they claimed that he had committed suicide after the shame of having been tarred and feathered.

 During and immediately following World War I, a large population of blacks began the Great Migration out of the agrarian South to the industrial North to escape racial violence and to gain more opportunities for work, education, and voting.
 African-Americans competed with working-class immigrants and ethnic whites for the lower-grade jobs.
 Many felt the black migrants threatened their jobs and pay.

 The period after World War I was disruptive in the United States, as numerous veterans sought to re-enter the job market and society.
 The government had no program to help them.
 Racial antagonism erupted in 1919 as race riots of whites against blacks in numerous cities across the U.S.; it was called the Red Summer of 1919.
-Unlike in mob action in the South, blacks in Chicago and other cities fought back against these attacks.
+In response, blacks in Chicago and other cities fought back against these attacks.